 Step #1: Redirect Old URL to New URL (301 Redirection)

-When you change a URL, most of the time WordPress automatically redirect old URL to the new URL.
+When you change a URL, WordPress usually automatically redirects the old URL to the new URL.
 But what if WordPress doesn’t?

-The best thing to do is, set up a 301 redirection.
-It is the process of sending visitors and search engine bots from the old URL to a new URL permanently.
-It forwards site’s link juice to the new URL.
+The best thing to do is, to set up a 301 redirection.
+It is the process of permanently sending visitors and search engine bots from the old URL to a new URL.
+Moreover, It forwards the site’s link juice to the unique URL.

-Just enter your old URL in the “Source URL” box and new URL to the “Target URL” box.
-Then click on “Add Redirection” button.
-That’s it.
-Your old URL will be redirected to new URL.
+Just enter your old URL in the “Source URL” box and the new URL in the “Target URL” box.
+Then click on the “Add Redirection” button.
+Finally, that’s it.
+Your old URL will be redirected to the new URL.

-Now search engine spiders will find your new URL and index it and will drop your old URL.
+Now search engine spiders will find your new URL, index it, and drop your old URL.

 Step #2: Update Internal Links to New URL

-While you can’t change outbound links of the post, but you can definitely change the internal links.
+While you can’t change the outbound links of the post, you can change the internal links.

 It might take some time to find the links and change the URL.
-But it worths your time.
-It helps the search engine bots to find your new URL and index it quickly.
+But it is worth your time.
+It helps search engine bots to find your new URL and index it quickly.